A Threshold Greedy Algorithm for Noisy Submodular Maximization: Preliminary Definitions and Notations

 We first define the noisy model of access to $f$.
-In particular, for any $X\subseteq U$ and $u\in U$, we are able to take independent samples from the distribution $\mathcal{D}(X,u)$ to obtain noisy evaluations of $\Delta f(X,u)$.
-We assume the following properties about the distribution $\mathcal{D}(X,u)$: (i) $\mathbb{E} [\mathcal{D}(X,u)]=\Delta f(X,u)$; and (ii) The samples from $\mathcal{D}(X,u)$ for all $X,u$ are bounded in the range $[0,R]$ (or equivalently they are $\frac{R}{2}$-sub-Gaussian).
-In addition, in applications where instead we have noisy queries directly to $f$ instead of the marginal gain, this also satisfies our setting (see the appendix of the supplementary material for more details).
+In particular, given any subset $X\subseteq U$ and $u\in U$, independent samples can be taken from the distribution $\mathcal{D}(X,u)$ to obtain noisy evaluations of $\Delta f(X,u)$.
+In this paper, we denote the random variable following the distribution of $\mathcal{D}(X,u)$ as $\widetilde{\Delta f}(X,u)$.
+We assume the following properties about the distribution $\mathcal{D}(X,u)$: (i) $\mathbb{E} [\widetilde{\Delta f}(X,u)]=\Delta f(X,u)$; and (ii) $\widetilde{\Delta f}(X,u)$ are bounded in the range of $[0, R]$ for all $X,u$ (or in some results, they are assumed to be $R$-sub-Gaussian).\footnote{ A random variable that is bounded within the interval $[0,R]$ can be demonstrated to be $R/2$ sub-Gaussian.
+Consequently, the assumption of a random variable being sub-Gaussian is more general than that of boundedness.} In addition, in applications where instead we have noisy queries directly to $f$ instead of the marginal gain, this also satisfies our setting (see Section \ref{appdx:related_work} in the appendix of the supplementary material for more details).